 Dedicated Server USPs

 If a VPS isn’t the right fit for you, maybe dedicated server hosting is?
-Let’s run through the pros and the cons of this type:
+Let’s run through the pros and the cons of this type of server:

 Dedicated server pros